 The Congress shall have power-1.
-To lay and collect taxes, duties, imposts and exises for revenue necessary to pay the debts, provide for the common defence, and carry on the government not taxed, three-fifths of all slayes.
-The actual enu- of the Confederate States; but no bounties shall be not be made within three years after the granted from the Treasury, nor shall any duties or taxes on importations from foreign nations be laid to promote or foster any branch of industry; and all duties,
+To lay and collect taxes, duties, imposts and excises for revenue necessary to pay the debts, provide for the common defence, and carry on the government full taxed, the e-fifths of all slaves.
+The actual enu- of the Confederate States; but no bounties shall be granted from the Treasury, nor shall any duties or taxes on importations from foreign nations be laid to promote or foster any branch of industry; and all duties, imposts and excises shall be uniform thoroughout the Confederate States.

-2. To borrow money on the credit of the Confede
+2. To borrow money on the credit of the Confede-

-3. To regulate commerce with foreign nations, and among the severa States, and with the Indian tribes; nine, the State of Florida two, the State of Mississippi | but neither this, nor any other clause contained in seven, the State of Louisiana six, and the State of the Constitution, shall ever be construed to delegate the power to Congress to appropriate money for any 4.
-When wacancies happen in the representation internal improvement intended to facilitate commerce, except for the purpose of furnishing lights, beacons and buoys, and other aids to navigation upon the coasts.
-5. The House of Representatives shall choose their | and the improvement of harbors and the removing of Speaker and other officers, and shall have the sole obstructions in river navigation, in all which cases such duties shall be laid on the navigation facilitated thereby as may be necessary to pay the costs and ex-
+3. To regulate commerce with foreign nations, and among the severa States, and with the Indian tribes; six, the Man of Florida two, the State of Mississippi | but neither this, nor any other clause contained in ven, the State of Louisiana six, and the State of the Constitution, shall ever be construed to delegate the power to Congress to appropriate money for any 4.
+When facancies happen in the representation internal improvement intended to facilitate commerce, from and State, the Executive authority thereof shall except for the purpose of furnishing lights, beacons and buoys, and other aids to navigation upon the coasts, 5.
+The House of Representatives shall choose their | and the improvement of harbors and the removing of obstructions in river navigation, in all which cases such duties shall be laid on the navigation facilitated thereby as may be necessary to pay the costs and ex-